• Courses

 The user conversion rate is calculated by dividing the number of users who triggered any conversion event by the total number of users.

-user conversion rate
+formula of user conversion rate in google analytics 4

 Let me explain this metric with a visual example.